StreamSafely logo

 Roja Directa

-Roja Directa (also known as Rojadirecta) has long been one of the most frequented sports streaming sites on the internet, but it has been embroiled in legal battles for years regarding links to live sports events provided on its platform that were not authorized.
+Roja Directa (also known as Rojadirecta) has long been one of the most frequented sports streaming sites on the internet.
+However, it has been embroiled in legal battles for years regarding links to live sports events provided on its platform that were not authorized.
 Streamers looking for live sports content have plenty of other options, including traditional television outlets and streaming services like fuboTV, Sling TV, ESPN+, and others.

 Some IPTV Services